Companies that use Testmo

 All test management Testmo

-Testmo We detected 931 customers using Testmo and 235 companies that churned or ended their trial.
+Testmo We detected 952 customers using Testmo and 235 companies that churned.
 The most common industry is Software Development (27%) and the most common company size is 51-200 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login